dasiths/dasiths.github.io/_posts/2024-05-03-llm-prompt-injection-considerations-for-tool-use.md

 To guard against any sort of user impersonation or enumeration attack, it is recommended that the services involved use a delegation based authentication flow that carries the user context with it. (i.e. [OAuth On behalf of flow](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-on-behalf-of-flow)).

-If this flow is implemented, the downstream services will always have an user identity attached to the authenticated principal.
+If this flow is implemented, the downstream services will always have a user identity attached to the authenticated principal.
 This would allow those downstream services to implement Authorisation logic to prevent user enumeration type attacks (sandboxing) or limit the blast radius.

 The techniques shown in the code samples prevent user enumeration type attacks being propagated downstream but it also needs to be complemented by secure architecture patterns.

 ## Closing

-We looked at a specific context in which an user enumeration class of prompt injection attacks could have occurred and what design patterns you could employ to prevent it.
+We looked at a specific context in which a user enumeration class of prompt injection attacks could have occurred and what design patterns you could employ to prevent it.

 While the examples here looked at something to do with user enumeration, the same abstract approach could be used to counter many prompt injection attack vectors associated with tool use.